 Indoor gatherings are generally discouraged and in some cases will not be allowed.
 With approval, up to 10 people may be permitted to attend an indoor event, with proper precautions in place to ensure physical distancing.
 All participants will be required to wear a mask or face covering at all times while indoors.
-Events with 11-25 people must be held outside or online, or canceled.
-All events with more than 25 people must be held online.

 How are student events being approved?

 All requests from student clubs and groups to hold indoor meetings of any size or outdoor events of greater than 10 people will require approval through Campus Life.

 Do other, non-student events also require approval?

 Approval must be given by an executive vice chancellor, a dean or a vice chancellor/provost overseeing the school or unit seeking to host an event/meeting.
 These individuals may appoint a designate for this purpose.
 See Danforth Campus events and meetings protocol for more information about Danforth Campus events.

 What is the status of winter and spring sports?